hyperchris/LogoDetector/README.md

 # LogoDetector
 use the detector to find the in an image

 #Update
-- Available [logo_name]: 'subway'
+**Available [logo_name]: 'subway', 'chase', 'mobil'**
-- Tricks:
+Tricks:
-1. The upper 15% and lower 1/3 will be ignored in both neg image selection and testing process
+1. The lower 1/3 will be ignored in both neg image selection and testing process
 2. The contrast of training and testing images is increased to 1.3x
 3. (Problem w/ training process.)